Author, activist, and staff member at Varliq and Parpaq publications

 Security agents raided Azad’s home, located in the Kianshahr neighborhood in Tehran.
 They arrested Azar, intimidated his family and confiscated his personal belongings, including computers, books and notes.

-He was detained for one month, but then, on February 21st 2014, International Mother Language Day, Azad was arrested once more along with other civil activists while they were attending a seminar in Nasim Shahr, Tehran.
+He was detained for one month, but then, on February 21st 2014, International Mother Language Day, Azad was arrested once more, along with other civil activists while they were attending a seminar in Nasim Shahr, Tehran.
 He was taken to Evin Prison, and released three months later on a bail of US$30,000 bail.

-The Islamic Revolutionary Court later sentenced him to 10 years in prison and two years in exile in a small city in the west of the country, because he had organised a seminar with no permit.
+The Islamic Revolutionary Court later sentenced him to 10 years in prison and two years in exile in a small city in the west of the country, because he had organized a seminar with no permit.